alabou/NMOS-MatroxOnly/SenderCapabilities.md

 A Sender MUST not produce a stream that is incompatible with the advertised Sender Capabilities.

 The value of the `constraint_sets` attribute MUST be valid according to this specification.
-The value of all the Constraint Set attributes MUST be valid according to the relevant specification in the Capabilities register in the [NMOS Parameter Registers][] and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).
+The value of all the Constraint Set attributes MUST be valid according to the relevant specification in the Capabilities register in the [NMOS Parameter Registers][].

 The Sender MUST reflect any change in its capabilities by updating the `caps` object as appropriate and modifying the [`version` attribute](#capabilities-version) of that object as well as the core resource `version`.

 ## Behaviour: Controllers

-Controllers are strongly RECOMMENDED to support all Parameter Constraints listed in the Capabilities register in the [NMOS Parameter Registers][] and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md) that are applicable for the kinds of Sender with which they interact.
+Controllers are strongly RECOMMENDED to support all Parameter Constraints listed in the Capabilities register in the [NMOS Parameter Registers][] that are applicable for the kinds of Sender with which they interact.
 However, Controllers MAY ignore individual Parameter Constraints whose unique identifiers they do not recognize.
 Some Parameter Constraints are only relevant to specific `transport` and `format` values or to particular IANA media types.
 When a Controller cannot evaluate any of the Parameter Constraints in a Constraint Set it SHOULD distinguish this case to a user.